Solar street lights

 Sufficient solar panel and battery.

 Here is a general rule of thumb.
 For most of mainland Australia, a solar lighting system requires four full nights of battery back-up, allowing for the LONGEST winter nights.
-For example, in Melbourne this is 14.39 hours therefore the battery should run the light at 100% illumination for 57.56 hours with no input from the solar panel.
-This example is used only to give an indication of battery back-up requirements, for example in the tropics such as Darwin or Cairns, the monsoon season requires over 5 nights battery back-up, however being in summer, the night times are a lot shorter.
+For example, Melbourne has 14.39 hour long nights, therefore the battery should run the light at 100% illumination for 57.56 hours with no input from the solar panel.
+This example is used only to give an indication of battery back-up requirements, for example in the tropics such as Darwin or Cairns, the monsoon season requires over 5 nights battery back-up, however being the summer season, the night times are a lot shorter.

 To calculate this amount of battery back-up, a lead acid cannot discharge more than 70% and the average daily depth of discharge should not exceed 50%.
-For a lithium battery, no more than 80%.
+A lithium phosphate Ion (LiFePO4) should not be discharged more than 80%.
+It is important to note that solar panel ration is CRITICAL, a LiFePO4 battery at 80% of discharge is going to take a lot more solar panel to recharge than an acid battery at 50% discharge.

 The battery size calculation then needs further derating applied to allow for performance drop in extreme temperatures, degradation over time and voltage drop.

 The solar panel needs a de-rate to allow for high temperatures, dirt on the solar panel, voltage drop and degradation over time.
-ASNZS 4509.2 Stand-alone power systems - system design determines a minimum of 30% extra solar panel to allow for these extra factors.
+ASNZS 4509.2 Stand-alone power systems - system design states a minimum of 30% extra solar panel allowance.

-Ensure the proposed solar lighting system conforms to relevant Australian standards such as AS/NZS 3000 electrical safety standards, AS/NZS 4509.1 battery enclosure signage, AS/NZS 4509.2 Standalone power systems – system design and the light fixture is RCM compliant.
+Ensure the proposed solar lighting system conforms to the relevant Australian standards such as AS/NZS 3000 electrical safety standards, AS/NZS 4509.1 battery enclosure signage, AS/NZS 4509.2 Standalone power systems – system design which refers to and requires compliance to AS/NZS 3000 electrical safety standards.

 Failure to comply with AS/NZS 3000 and AS/NZS 4509.2 contravenes The Work Health and Safety Act 2011.